Jinssi/ContosoTraders/CONTRIBUTING.md

-# How to contribute to GravyTraders
+# How to contribute to gravyTraders

 This repo is a reference and learning resource and everyone is invited to contribute, however not all PRs will be accepted into the main branch (**`main`**).